raspberrypi/usbboot/Readme.md

 ```

 #### Copy the secure boot image to the boot partition on the Raspberry Pi.
-Copy `boot.img` and `boot.sig` to the chosen boot filesystem.
-Secure boot images can be loaded from any of the normal boot devices (e.g. SD, USB, Network).
+Copy `boot.img` and `boot.sig` to the boot filesystem.
+Secure boot images can be loaded from any of the normal boot modes (e.g. SD, USB, Network).